SAP-archive/contextual-ai/README.md

 ## 🤝 Contributing

-We welcome contributions of all kinds, you do not need to code to be helpful!
-All of the following tasks are noble and worthy contributions that you can make without coding:
+We welcome contributions of all kinds!

 - Reporting a bug (file an issue in this repository!)
 - Providing discussions in our communication channels